 In early 2016 CCA sold its grocery division and acquired 14 additional stores in Western and Southwestern Wisconsin that are also operated as Mega!
 Holiday locations.
-In October of that same year, an additional five locations under the Travel Stop name were acquired bringing its total convenience store operations to 38 stores.
+In October of that year, an additional five locations under the Travel Stop name were acquired.

 CCA continues to provide its 30,000+ members with service, quality, and value.
 The Co-op’s vision is to be the best place to work, shop, and belong while supporting the communities it serves.